BTBurke/twilio-voice/README.md

 ![ngrok config](img/ngrok.png)

 In the Twilio console, enter this URL with the route `/call/` tacked on the end.
-Make sure you end with the final `/` so from the screen shot above I would enter:
+Make sure you end with the final `/`.
+From the screen shot above I would enter:

 ```
 http://60abbe91.ngrok.io/call/